The Dirichlet problem for a family of totally degenerate differential operators: Preliminaries

-In this section we specify the notation adopted throughout the rest of the article and provide some known result about the family of operators we are going to study.
-We also give a detailed proof of the hypoellipticity of $\L$ and of the existence of its fundamental solution.
-Here and in the following of this note we write the operator $\L$ in the H\"ormander's form
+In this section we specify the notation adopted throughout the rest of the paper and provide some known results about the family of operators we are dealing with.
+We also give a detailed proof of the hypoellipticity of $\Lc$ and of the existence of its fundamental solution.

+{ We denote with~$c$ a positive universal constant greater than one, which may change from line to line.
+For the sake of readability, dependencies of the constants will be often omitted within the chains of estimates, therefore stated after the estimate.
+Relevant dependencies on parameters will be emphasized by using parentheses.